Jim Burt (American football)

-James P. Burt (born June 7, 1959) is a former American football player who played for the New York Giants and San Francisco 49ers in the National Football League (NFL).
-Burt played nose tackle for the Giants team that won Super Bowl XXI and the 49ers team that won Super Bowl XXIV.
+James P. Burt (born June 7, 1959) is an American former professional football player who was a nose tackle for the New York Giants and San Francisco 49ers of the National Football League (NFL).
+Burt was a member of the Giants team that won Super Bowl XXI and the 49ers team that won Super Bowl XXIV.
+He played college football for the Miami Hurricanes.

 College career

 Burt played college football at the University of Miami and was inducted into its sports hall of fame.
 Raised in western New York state, he had dreamed of playing for Syracuse, but they advised him to attend prep school first.

 Professional career

 Burt joined the Giants as an undrafted free agent in 1981.
 He made the Pro Bowl in 1986 and finished his career with 20 quarterback sacks.
 Burt was respected throughout the league for his toughness and determination, which resulted in him going from being an undrafted rookie free agent to a Pro Bowler.
 He is also known for knocking out 49ers quarterback Joe Montana on a pass in the 1986 NFC Divisional Playoff game.
 Montana's pass was picked off and returned for a touchdown by Giants linebacker Lawrence Taylor.
-The Giants won, 49-3, on their way to winning Super Bowl XXI.
+The Giants won, 49–3, on their way to winning Super Bowl XXI.